 Wind-Blox Business Practices

-Wind-Blox uses fictitious names on cycling forums to promote their products (or discredit others).
+Wind~Blox used fictitious names on cycling forums to promote their products (or discredit others).
 Below is one of many examples.
-When caught, moderators closed / banned / deleted accounts.
-On more than one occasion, IP address searches (by the moderators) validated the source of the forum comments.
+When caught, moderators closed accounts, etc. On more than one occasion, IP address searches (by the moderators) established the source of the forum comments.

-After getting caught, it appears that Wind-Blox stopped making fictitious comments.
+After getting caught, W~B may have stopped these fictitious comments.

 Fake Twitter Followers

-After getting caught, Twitter deleted >8,000 fake (Russian) followers / suspended W-B.
+After getting caught, it appears Twitter deleted >8,000 fake W~B followers.

 "Heard the sweetest little birds chirping on my ride to work today.
-Thanks Wind-Blox!" - Drew F. (son)
+Thanks Wind-Blox!" - (relative)

 Paid Product 'Endorsements'

-Wind-Blox: "The Hearing Health Foundation chose Wind-Blox and featured us as an 'Editor's Choice'"
+W~B: "The Hearing Health Foundation chose Wind-Blox and featured us as an 'Editor's Choice'."

 According to the HH Foundation, the claimed 'endorsement' was actually a paid advertisement.